Chairman of the Dubai

 Chief Executive Officer

-Mr. Al Falasi is Chairman of Gulf Energy Maritime and a Board member of the Supreme Council of Energy and the Green Energy Council.
+Al Falasi is the CEO of Dragon Oil, Chairman of Gulf Energy Maritime (GEM), as well as a board member of Supreme Council of Energy and the Green Energy Council.
+He holds a Bachelor of Science in Petroleum Engineering from the University of Louisiana Tech, USA.

 Chief Executive Officer